Co1t0n/GeneralMathsMODr/README.md

 However, this may override files in `static/` so *be careful*.

-# GeneralMaths Documentation
+# GeneralMathsMOD Documentation

 ## File Structure
 ```
 Folders
 static - Folder for files of General Mathematics MOD
 node_modules - Files for bare-server-node
-BlacklistServe - Used to block make General Math undetectable to automod
+BlacklistServe - Used to block make General Math MOD undetectable to automod

 Static
 css - Contains all CSS for the website and themes